-Whether you are a creative person with a passion for photography and woodworking, an outdoors enthusiast who enjoys camping, or a homebody who enjoys at-home arts and crafts projects, we are here to help you choose the best spring clamps in 2021 to keep you (and your pocket) happy.
+Whether you are a creative person with a passion for photography and woodworking, an outdoors enthusiast who enjoys camping, or a homebody who enjoys doing arts and crafts projects in their home shop, we are here to help you choose the best, good-quality spring clamps in 2023 to keep you (and your pocket) happy.

 Also called pinch clamps or hand clamps, spring clamps in their basic form consist of two jaws held under tension by a metal spring, The jaws clamp down on both sides of any material to keep it in place.
 The spring clamp is commonly used for both professional and domestic tasks, which makes it a go-to tool for most DIY projects.
 They may especially come in handy when gluing, backdropping, or sewing.
 However, figuring out which spring clamp to invest in can be a confusing task- which is why we have prepared this buying guide to help you make your decision with confidence.